bsorrentino/minitemplator/README.md

 # MiniTemplator

-MiniTemplator is a compact template engine for HTML files.
+MiniTemplator is a compact template engine.

 # Features